 Justin Roff-Marsh is the author of The Machine, which outlines an engineering mentality to building a sales team.

 I had a few questions for Justin on how to best build a sales team.

 You can listen to it right here:[smart_track_player url=”http://traffic.libsyn.com/leadfuze/Playbook-episode8-JRM.mp3″ title=”008: Justin Roff-Marsh, The Machine” image=”https://leadfuze.com/wp-content/uploads/2016/06/Justin-Roff-Marsh.jpg” social=”true” social_twitter=”true” social_facebook=”true” social_gplus=”true” ]

 8 Signs That Your Current Sales Development Process Needs a Makeover

-Wouldn’t it be great if you simply got a calendar reminder from the marketing Gods telling you that today is the day you change up your sales process?
+Wouldn’t it be great if you simply got a calendar reminder from the marketing Gods telling you that today is the day you change up your marketing process and hack sales?

 Well, the chances of THAT happening aren’t so great – sorry!

 But there are many subtle messages warning you of imminent doom you are being sent daily – you just need to start noticing them.